Lumi-supercomputer/LUMI-training-materials/docs/ai-20240529/extra_03_FirstJob.md

     -   The other part of the equation here is that the publicly available containers do not (they can't because of license issues) the network related bits, so they are not ready to run efficiently accross nodes.
 For that, we recommend using the LUMI provided containers under `/appl/local/containers/sif-images`.
 The containers suggested for this training event are based on those.
 More details will be given in a later session today.

+3. When I use this command from the slides, it gives error & I am not sure which form should the compute_node take:

+    ```
+    $ srun --overlap --pty --jobid=7240318 bash
+    @compute_node$ rocm-smi
+    ```

+    Gives `/usr/bin/bash: @compute_node$: No such file or directory.` Should the "@compute_node$" be 1, or @1$, or @1, or small-g, or @small-g$ etc.?

+    -   If something ends on a `$` at the start of a line it is meant to refer to the command line prompt.
+And in this case this notation was used to denote a compute node command line prompt, showing the number of the compute node.